sivareddyit/qubership-envgene/docs/colly/the-customer-requirnments.md

   - Do we need `MIGRATING` (meaning the upgrade is in progress)?
   - Propose ![env-state-machine.drawio.png](/docs/images/env-state-machine.drawio.png)
     1. `PLANNED` Planned for deployment, but not yet deployed.
 It exists only as a record in Colly for planning purposes.
-    2. `FREE` The environment is successfully deployed in the cloud but is not used by anyone; it is ready for use and not scheduled for usage.
+    2. `FREE` The Environment is successfully deployed in the cloud but is not used by anyone; it is ready for use and not scheduled for usage.
-    3. `IN_USE` The environment is successfully deployed in the cloud and is being used by a specific team for specific purposes.
+    3. `IN_USE` The Environment is successfully deployed in the cloud and is being used by a specific team for specific purposes.
-    4. `RESERVED` The environment is successfully deployed in the cloud and reserved for use by a specific team, but is not currently in use.
+    4. `RESERVED` The Environment is successfully deployed in the cloud and reserved for use by a specific team, but is not currently in use.
-    5. `DEPRECATED` The environment is not used by anyone, and a decision has been made to delete it.
+    5. `DEPRECATED` The Environment is not used by anyone, and a decision has been made to delete it.
   - Should it be extendable?

 - [ ] `role`